corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/finality-flow-recovery.md

 a [SignedTransaction] has been previously notarized.

 It builds a new transaction that has:
-* A single input from the original [SignedTransaction] as a reference state.
+* A single input from the original `SignedTransaction` as a reference state.
 Reference states cannot be spent and are thus never recorded by the notary upon a notarization check.
-* A dummy [RecoveryContract] to simulate creation of a new output and command.
+* A dummy `RecoveryContract`, to simulate creation of a new output and command.

-Upon attempting to notarise this new dummy transaction, the flow can determine whether the inputs were previously spent based on the information reported by a [NotaryError.Conflict] exception.
+Upon attempting to notarize this new dummy transaction, the flow can determine whether the inputs were previously spent based on the information reported by a `NotaryError.Conflict` exception.